-'You're going to die': Terrified children in therapy after death threats to family
+'You're going to die': Terrified children in therapy after neighbour's deranged death threats to family

 The children's mother has been fighting for over a year for police and Kāinga Ora to take action against the state house tenant and her gang member partner due to constant abuse, drug taking and threats of physical and sexual violence.

-And despite the neighbour threatening to kill the mother with a shotgun and have her and other woman on the street raped, the mother says Kāinga Ora has refused to move the tenant on or take action to protect her family.
+And despite the neighbour threatening to kill the mother with a shotgun and have her and another woman on the street raped, the mother says Kāinga Ora has refused to move the tenant on or take action to protect her family.

 Instead, a tenancy manager told the mother to file a police complaint if she felt unsafe and apply for emergency housing with the Ministry of Social Development.